f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab2.rst

 Exercise 1: Inspect the NGINX configuration and rewrite logs
 ------------------------------------------------------------

-1. In the **WORKSPACE** folder found on the desktop, open **NGINX-PLUS-1.code-workspace** in Visual Studio Code.
+#.
+In the **WORKSPACE** folder found on the desktop, open the
+   **NGINX-PLUS-1** workspace shortcut in Visual Studio Code.

    .. image:: images/2020-06-29_15-55.png

-2. In the VSCode, open a **terminal window**, using **View > Terminal menu** command.
+#.
+In the VSCode, open a terminal window by selecting **View > Terminal.**
    You will now be able to both run NGINX commands and edit NGINX Plus configuration files via the VSCode Console and terminal.

    .. image:: images/2020-06-29_16-02_1.png

-3. Now inspect **/etc/nginx/nginx.conf**.
+#.
+Now inspect **/etc/nginx/nginx.conf**.

    .. note::

-      - **include /etc/nginx/conf.d/*.conf** statement for inclusion of further NGINX Plus configuration files.
+      - The **include /etc/nginx/conf.d/*.conf** statement for inclusion of further NGINX Plus configuration files.

-      - **TCP/UDP proxy and load balancing block** This is an example of using the “stream” context for TCP and UDP load balancing.
+      - The **TCP/UDP proxy and load balancing block** This is an example of using the “stream” context for TCP and UDP load balancing.

    .. image:: images/2020-06-29_16-02.png

-4. Select the **etc/nginx/conf.d/example.com.conf** file in the VSCode Explorer section.
+#.
+Select the **etc/nginx/conf.d/example.com.conf** file in the VSCode Explorer
+   section.

    .. note:: See the following entries in the server block: